MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

     NameError: name 'total' is not defined

-The above program throws error because the variable `total` was defined in the function and its scope is only within the function and not outside of it
+The above program throws error because the variable `total` was defined in the function and its scope is only within the function and not outside of it.

 ### JSON
 ---